 The fetish had a proper name and was unique in his homeland, where probably later a replica produced the same shudder.
 For example, one recognized the gutter on the forehead, allegedly caused by countless hands seeking help.

 Regularly recurring destruction of ‘fetishes’ (iconoclasm) is Congolese everyday life, repeated at intervals of ten to twenty years.
 And every day new ones come into being.
-If he really should survive in the decades to come, the fetish out of service might eventually bear witness from the beginning of Congo’s darkest epoch.
-Only then would he be eligible for the rank of “World Heritage”!
+If it really shall survive the decades to come, the fetish out of service might eventually bear witness from the beginning of Congo’s darkest epoch.
+Only then it would be eligible for the rank of “World Heritage”!
 Perhaps Germany can still lend develop aid workers for the “processing” of barbaric contemporary history then.
 All this is very improbable.

 Maarten Couttenier speaks of three restitution claims at three different times.
 He seems to blur the fundamental differences of the three restitution claims:

 – The personal recovery according to fist rule, because the fetish was thrown away by fugitives, was considered a hostage of the winner and initially retained its African use